Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 _Watch Maria and Harris get married._
 **-=Missable=-**

 This one involves getting Harris’ affection up while keeping Maria’s down.
 Harris will tell you through out that he has feelings for her but doesn’t know what to do about them.
 The best way to get his affection up is to give him flowers and milk.
-I used milk myself since it was easier to get since I had cows.
+I used milk myself because it was easier to get since I had cows.
 Once the affection is high enough, he will show up on your farm and invite you to the wedding.

 =-----------------------------------------------------------=